-The Observation Systems and Data Appreciation course is designed primarily for those who have an underlying knowledge of meteorology acquired through foundation meteorology, forecaster training or to an equivalent level by other means.
+The Meteorology and Observing Systems course is designed primarily for those who have an underlying knowledge of meteorology acquired through foundation meteorology, forecaster training or to an equivalent level by other means.

 Course length: Eight days

 Location: Courses are held in the excellent Met Office College facilities at our Exeter headquarters or at a location of your choice.

 On completion of this course you will be able to:

 describe for each of the main observing systems operated by the Met Office:

 the system design and the way the data are processed;